Skip to main content

-If Cozumel is on your upcoming cruise itinerary, you are probably wondering how to spend your day on the Mexican island.
+There are tons of ways to spend your day in Cozumel.
 Luckily, there is something for everyone!
-It does not matter if you want to find a comfortable beach lounger and spend the day relaxing or do something that requires a little more activity, like snorkeling or wading through caves.
+It doesn't matter if you want to find a comfortable beach lounger and spend the day relaxing or do something that requires a little more activity, like snorkeling, wading through caves, or exploring the island on an ATV.

 Read more: Best Caribbean shore excursions